act-framework/act/docs/concepts/json.md

 # Using JSON for rendering

-In Act, all views are defined in a JSON format.
+In Act, all views are defined in a - sort of! - JSON format.
 This is the syntax for a tag:

 ```js
 [tagName, attributes, children]